 In addition to the functions of a passive meter listed above, the following requirements apply.
 Each requirement may relate to the CMS, the MA system or both.
 Where the two systems are combined into a single application, all requirements shall apply unless otherwise stated.

-(a) The MA system shall allow the Meter Administrator to add, delete and modify control information for each MSID both manually and electronically.
+(a) The MA system shall allow the Meter Administrator to add, delete and modify control information for each MSID electronically.
 This control file shall be provided to the Meter Administrator by the UMSO in the following format:

 Filename: controlmmmmmmmyyyymmdd.log